dhiltonp/sqlalchemy_auth/README.md

 It is easy to use, and easy to bypass.

 1. You set a `user` on a session, and receive a `user` within a query.
-2. All mapped classes can add implicit query filters.
+2. All mapped classes can add implicit filters on queries and implicit data on inserts.
 3. All mapped classes can selectively block attribute access.

 `user` is shared between all queries and mapped class instances within a session.